Thompson Sampling with Information Relaxation Penalties: Conclusion

-\textsc{Irs.FH} is almost identical to \textsc{TS} except that $\mu_a(\theta_a)$ is replaced with $\mu_{a,T-1}(\omega)$.
-Note that $\mu_{a,T-1}(\omega)$ is less informative than $\mu_a(\theta_a)$ from the DM's perspective, since she will never be able to learn $\mu_a(\theta_a)$ perfectly within a finite horizon.
-In terms of mean reward estimation, knowing the parameters is equivalent to having the infinite number of observations.
-The inner problem of \textsc{TS} asks the DM to ``identify the best arm based on the infinite number of samples'' whereas that of \textsc{Irs.FH} asks her to ``identify the best arm based on the finite number of samples'', which takes into account the length of time horizon explicitly.
+\textsc{Irs.FH} (\textsc{FH} stands for finite horizon) is almost identical to \textsc{TS} except that the conditional mean reward $\mu_a(\theta_a)$ is replaced with the posterior predictive mean reward $\hat{\mu}_{a,T-1}(\omega)$.
+As a finite-sample Bayesian estimate of the conditional mean reward, $\hat{\mu}_{a,T-1}(\omega)$ is less informative than $\mu_a(\theta_a)$ from the DM's perspective.
+In terms of mean reward estimation, the DM will never be able to identify $\mu_a(\theta_a)$ perfectly within a finite horizon, i.e., knowing the parameters is equivalent to having an infinite number of observations.
+The inner problem of \textsc{TS} requires the DM to ``identify the best arm based on an infinite number of samples,'' whereas that of \textsc{Irs.FH} requires the DM to ``identify the best arm based on a finite number of samples'' and takes into account the length of the time horizon explicitly.
+By restricting the DM's access to fewer information, \textsc{Irs.FH} requires the DM to be more realistic, that is, to consider the uncertainties more precisely.